-Ca 1870, pine, Kyang Ki Do Province.
+Ca 1870, pine or elm, and zelkova; Kyang Ki Do Province.
 Sturdily built with thick metal fittings and hand-hammered nail decorations; certified.

 24” h.
 43¼” w.
 15” d.

 This chest is similar to a blanket chest (Bandaji) because of the way the door opens downward but it was actually used to store a scholar’s books and manuscripts rather than for clothes.
 The top is made of a thick plank of wood that has such a deep grain pattern it is possible it is a piece of sturdy zelkova, rather than pine or elm which made up the front, sides, and back.
 The top plank overhangs the body of the chest.
 Big decorative nail-heads show how this top plank is attached to the body.

 The body of the chest is made of pine or elm, with the front beautifully decorated with thick hand-hammered iron decorative pieces.
 A door panel opens downward about halfway down the front, working on three longevity fungus motif hinges.
 Above the middle hinge is a half-round metal lock-plate receiving a tongue-lock originating from the plank top.
 Hand-hammered nails, with big round nail-heads showing, attach the metal hinges and lock-plate to the wood.
 The top door panel is strengthened with a piece of wood slat at each end inside, which helps to close the door securely.
 The slats are attached to the door by nails, with decorative nail covers shown on the outside.
 The half-door is pull down by two metal pulls.
 The bottom front part of the chest panel is dove-tailed to the side of the chest and further strengthened by bent iron corner braces and more round-headed nails.